dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 used.
 Examples of this type may be found in [HYBRIDSIGDESIGN].

-For schemes achieving the most demanding security notion, Strong Non-Separability with Simultaneous Verification, verification succeeds not only when both of the component signatures are present but also only when the verifier has verified both signatures.
+For schemes achieving the most demanding security notion, Strong Non-Separability with Simultaneous Verification, verification succeeds only when both of the component signatures are present and the verifier has verified both signatures.
 Moreover, no information is leaked to the receiver during the verification process on the possible validity of the component signatures until both verify (or verification failure may or may